Arizona city watches, worries as mountain area burns

 Officials say the fire was human-caused but they haven’t determined exactly what started it.

+Lightning sparked more than a dozen wildfires across northern Nevada, with most in remote areas.
+No injuries or structure damage has been reported.

+In southwestern Utah, a wildfire in dry grass destroyed a vacation home and a handful of outbuildings before being contained Monday.

-Associated Press writer Rebecca Boone in Boise, Idaho, contributed to this story.
+Associated Press writers Rebecca Boone in Boise, Idaho, and Terry Tang in Phoenix contributed to this story.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.